nachocaru/xaprb.com/content/blog/2006-05-20-how-to-auto-mount-removable-devices-in-gnulinux.md

 ---
 title: How to auto-mount removable devices in GNU/Linux
-author: Baron Schwartz
-excerpt: "<p>Most operating systems have an auto-mount feature to detect and mount devices, such as USB flash drives, when they're plugged in.
-GNU/Linux is no exception.
-It's easy to install and just as easy to use.
-In this article I'll show you how to get auto-mounting without changing <code>/etc/fstab</code>, writing udev rules, or installing a huge desktop environment such as Gnome or KDE.</p>"
-layout: post
 permalink: /2006/05/20/how-to-auto-mount-removable-devices-in-gnulinux/
 description:
   - "It's easy to get removable devices mounted automatically in GNU/Linux without hassle, hacking, or installing huge desktop environments."